p4lang/ptf/ptf_nn/README.md

 tester.
 Packets received on an interface (from the switch) will be tagged with the port number and forwarded to the PTF tester.
 Packets received from the PTF tester will be forwarded to the switch using the appropriate interface.
-Communications between the PTF tester and each agent is done over TCP using the nanomsg messaging library.
+Communications between the PTF tester and each agent are done over TCP using the nanomsg messaging library.

 ## Demo